m2bhatt/poker-buddy-react/README.md

 # Poker Buddy

 ## Overview
-This app is a poker trainer that helps new players check the probability of their Poker hands.
+This app is a poker trainer that helps new players check the probability of their hands against the ranked Poker hands set.
 The user can select the cards they're dealt with, and check their odds of creating a specific Poker hand against the cards on the board.
 <!--What is your app?
 Brief description in a couple of sentences.-->

 ### Problem